Fresnel Lenses and Zone Plates

 be similar to the subtractive color processes used in modern color

 Even greater improvements in resolution and color control could be achieved through the use of metamaterials by selectively controlling refractive index and wavelength interaction.
+(See Integral MicroOptics - A Novel Optical Computing Architecture elsewhere on this site for more on this subject and practical applications.)

 figure 6.
 Color Corrected Zone Plate